-The valuation allowance increased in 2021, primarily driven by the Company's expectation that some state R&D credits will not be utilized and certain foreign and acquired net operating losses will expire unused.
+The valuation allowance increased in 2022, primarily driven by the Company's expectation that certain state R&D credits will expire unused.

-As of December 31, 2021, we had \$75 million of federal tax credit carryforwards available to reduce future federal income taxes and have provided no valuation allowance for those federal tax credit carryforwards.
-The federal tax credit carryforwards expire between 2023 and 2040.
-We had \$798 million of state tax credit carryforwards available to reduce future state income taxes and have provided a valuation allowance for \$709 million of those state tax credit carryforwards.
+As of December 31, 2022, we had \$170 million of federal tax credit carryforwards available to reduce future federal income taxes and have provided a valuation allowance for \$6 million of those federal tax credit carryforwards.
+The federal tax credit carryforwards expire between 2023 and 2042.
+We had \$896 million of state tax credit carryforwards available to reduce future state income taxes and have provided a valuation allowance for \$813 million of those state tax credit carryforwards.
+We had \$51 million of tax credit carryforwards related to our foreign jurisdictions available to offset future foreign income taxes for which we have provided no valuation allowance.

-As of December 31, 2021, we had \$606 million of federal NOL carryforwards available to reduce future federal income taxes and have provided a valuation allowance for \$6 million of those federal NOL carryforwards.
-For the federal NOL carryforwards for which no valuation allowance has been provided, \$426 million have no expiration; the remainder begin to expire between 2022 and 2037.
-We had \$391 million of state NOL carryforwards available to reduce future state income taxes and have provided a valuation allowance for \$330 million of those state NOL carryforwards.
-We had \$2.0 billion of foreign NOL carryforwards available to reduce future foreign income taxes and have provided a valuation allowance for \$561 million of those foreign NOL carryforwards.
-For the foreign NOLs with no valuation allowance provided, \$800 million has no expiry; and the remainder will expire between 2022 and 2031.
+As of December 31, 2022, we had \$1.3 billion of federal NOL carryforwards available to reduce future federal income taxes and have provided no valuation allowance on those federal NOL carryforwards.
+Additionally, \$1.0 billion of those federal NOL carryforwards have no expiration; the remainder begin to expire between 2023 and 2037.
+We had \$536 million of state NOL carryforwards available to reduce future state income taxes and have provided a valuation allowance for \$415 million of those state NOL carryforwards.
+We had \$1.9 billion of foreign NOL carryforwards available to reduce future foreign income taxes and have provided a valuation allowance for \$186 million of those foreign NOL carryforwards.
+For the foreign NOLs with no valuation allowance provided, \$640 million have no expiration; and the remainder will expire between 2023 and 2051.